Another strike on Pakistan: Amit Shah congratulates team India for victory over Pak

 New Delhi, June 17: Union Home Minister Amit Shah on Monday congratulated India for its stellar victory against Pakistan in the ICC World Cup and compared the win with the surgical strike conducted against the rival country by the Army in 2016.

-Taking to Twitter, Shah said,''"Another strike on Pakistan by team India and the result is the same.
+Taking to Twitter, Shah said, ''Another strike on Pakistan by team India and the result is the same.
 Congratulations to the entire team for this superb performance.
 Every Indian is feeling proud and celebrating this impressive win.''

 Another strike on Pakistan by #TeamIndia and the result is same.— Amit Shah (@AmitShah) June 16, 2019